RenderKit/embree/README.md

 *Note:* When enabling the Embree internal tasking system the `rtcCommitThread` feature will work as expected and use the application threads for hierarchy building.

-*Note:* On the Intel® Xeon Phi™ coprocessor the `rtcCommitThread` feature is recommended to be used.

 Join Build Operation
 --------------------